 Women and girls who are able to take refuge in a host community, either in their own country or abroad, are also not free from gendered violence.
 Many report that women are exposed to sexual exploitation and abuse at the hands of host communities.
 One woman in Kpangba I, a village near Kouango in the Central African Republic that was a host for many in the region, explains that “food was sometimes exchanged for sex… Host populations want to have sex with women before they are hired.”

 “The war changed our life from — I don’t want to say heaven, but it definitely became hell,” Ibrahim says of the change.
 “We used to argue, my wife and I, but we could make things work.
 After we left Syria, it wasn’t working any more.”
 This is an all-too-common pattern for men and women living with the uncertainty of displacement, especially those coming from cultures like Syria, where traditional manhood is associated with being able to provide for and protect one’s family.
-Men are just as much a victim of circumstance in this equation, but women bear the brunt of this burden as well.
+Men are just as much a victim of circumstance in this equation.

 Some women are forced into displacement camps or host communities due to compound or intersectional vulnerabilities.
 At 19, Nyabila* had to flee her home in South Sudan due to increased violence in the area.
 “I had no option,” she explains.
 “I had to leave.”